Saucony Endorphin Speed 4 Running Shoe Review

 Marathon Racing

-The Saucony Endorphin Speed 4 combines energetic foam with a nylon plate, delivering impressive responsiveness, which is a quality that works well for marathon racing.
+The Saucony Endorphin Speed 4 combines energetic foam with a nylon plate, delivering good responsiveness, which is a quality that works well for marathon racing.
 However, it's not the plushest option, so it will feel harsh over longer distances, and its weight slightly limits its ability to compete with top-tier marathon shoes.

 Pros